pyxem/pyxem/README.rst

 pyXem is an open-source python library for crystallographic diffraction microscopy.

-The package defines objects and functions for the analysis of numerous diffraction patterns and has been primarily developed as a platform for hybrid diffraction-microscopy based on 4D scanning diffraction (SED) data in which a 2D diffraction pattern is recorded at every position in a 2D scan of a specimen.
+The package defines objects and functions for the analysis of numerous diffraction patterns and has been primarily developed as a platform for hybrid diffraction-microscopy based on 4D scanning diffraction microscopy data in which a 2D diffraction pattern is recorded at every position in a 2D scan of a specimen.

 **Installation instructions, documentation and tutorial examples are available** `here <https://pyxem.github.io/pyxem-website>`__ .